What is osteoporosis?

 In general, there are no symptoms in the early stages because the disease usually develops so gradually.
 This is why osteoporosis is known as a silent disease.
 When symptoms do occur, they can vary depending on the individual, the severity, and other factors.

-A common symptom of osteoporosis is a fracture of the spine, wrist or hip.
+A common sign of osteoporosis is a fracture of the spine, wrist or hip.
 Fractures generally signal that the disease is already in its advanced stages, in which severe bone thinning and damage have already occurred.

 What causes osteoporosis?

 The most common cause of osteoporosis is the reduced production of certain hormones due to aging.
 Women of menopausal age (about 50 years and older) experience reduced estrogen production, while men 70 and older experience reduced testosterone production.
-Other causes of osteoporosis include:

-Certain antiseizure drugs
+- Certain antiseizure drugs

-Hyperparathyroidism, an excessive production of parathyroid hormone (PTH) that causes calcium to be pulled from bones, and then reabsorbed by the intestines and kidneys
+- Hyperparathyroidism, an excessive production of parathyroid hormone (PTH) that causes calcium to be pulled from bones, and then reabsorbed by the intestines and kidneys

-Not consuming enough dietary calcium, vitamin D, and phosphate, which are essential for normal bone formation
+- Not consuming enough dietary calcium, vitamin D, and phosphate, which are essential for normal bone formation

-Sedentary lifestyle and long periods of inactivity, such as complete bed rest
+- Sedentary lifestyle and long periods of inactivity, such as complete bed rest

 What are the risk factors for osteoporosis?